Aaliah Rigby

 (General Registration) BPsych (Hons) & GradD Psychology (Advanced)

-As a registered psychologist under the Australian Health Practitioner Regulation Agency (AHPRA), I am deeply committed to supporting individuals across all stages of life in addressing a wide range of psychological challenges.
+As a registered psychologist, I am deeply committed to supporting individuals across all stages of life in addressing a wide range of psychological challenges.
 My approach is centred on fostering positive self-regard, enhancing emotional regulation, and guiding individuals toward a more fulfilling and meaningful life.

 Background